Adventures in Quilting:

 and some are just fun.

-BIG NEWS: - JULY, AUGUST AND SEPTEMBER - GO TO THE EDUCATION CALENDAR LINK OF THIS WEBSITE.
+BIG NEWS: AUGUST - DECEMBER - GO TO THE EDUCATION CALENDAR LINK OF THIS WEBSITE.

 Scroll down on this page for CURRENT classes.